 A sector booming unlike anything before

 Last year, the second-hand market already started to enjoy a sudden success.
 Its growth was even faster than the new car market’s ones.
-By volume though, the modern vehicles are still driving the market with about 3 to 1 used cars.
+By volume though, modern vehicles are still driving the market with about 3 to 1 used car.
 In the USA for example, that ratio is reversed and the second-hand market has a way much better potential.
-This will come to China in the coming years allowing Chinese to have cars more easily than ever before.
-On top of that, vintage cars, that already have a lot of customers in Western countries, should start to break through in China thanks to the increasing visibility that they are getting through luxury car brand organizing marketing campaigns and using them as a brand heritage.
+This will come to China in the coming years allowing the Chinese to have cars more easily than ever before.
+On top of that, vintage cars, which already have a lot of customers in Western countries, should start to break through in China thanks to the increasing visibility that they are getting through luxury car brand organizing marketing campaigns and using them as a brand heritage.

 Atypical marketing event

 The Classic Cars Challenge event held last October in China is a perfect example of this growing sector.
 It was challenging different classic models of Volkswagen or Mercedes in a cross-country drive from the Great Wall of China all the way to Shanghai passing by Tianjin, Qingdao, Nanjing and Hangzhou.
-This marketing event made some noise especially towards the Chinese tourists which were in the area and allowed the brand to promote wildly into first-tier cities.
+This marketing event made some noise, especially among the Chinese tourists which were in the area and allowed the brand to promote wildly into first-tier cities.